SLIIT-Curtin-SE/Year2-Sem2/PS/PS L1 Note.md

 - Eg: Sample mean, Sample variance, Sample proportion
 ### Experiment
 - An experiment is a `planned activity` whose `results yield a set of data`

+## Types of Variables
+### Qualitative/Attribute/Categorical Variable
+- A  variable that `categorizes and describes an element.` Eg : Hair color, Gender, Martial Status
+### Quantitative/Numerical Variable
+- A variable that quantifies an element.
+Eg: Marks for Statistics, Age, Temperature
+## Qualitative Variables
+### Nominal Variables
+- Categories are not `naturally ordered.` Eg : Gender, Hair Color,Marital Status
+### Ordinal Variables
+- Categories are `naturally ordered.` Eg: Satisfaction Rating, Highest education qualification
+## Quantitative Variables
+### Discrete Variables
+- `Distance between two value` exists.We can include `whole numbers.` Eg: Number of accidents ina junction, Age in years
+### Continuous Variables
+- This will contain `any value within a given range.`We can include `decimal numbers` Eg: Temperature, Heart beat of a patient